Upcoming Workshops

 Schedule a Workshop at Your Organization

-A note on pricing: Prices listed are my fee for the entire workshop.
+A note on pricing: Listed price is my fee for the entire workshop.
 Organizations may set per-participant pricing as they see fit.

 Free Workshops: As a Maine Master Naturalist, I provide a limited number of workshops per year on a volunteer basis to nonprofit organizations or schools around Maine.
 These slots fill up fast, so contact me early if you're interested in a free workshop.